cap-js/docs/cds/cdl.md

-# Conceptual Schema Definition Language (CDL)
+# Conceptual Definition Language (CDL)

-The *CDS Definition Language (CDL)* is a human-readable language for defining CDS models.
+The *Conceptual Definition Language (CDL)* is a human-readable language for defining CDS models.
 Sources are commonly provided in files with`.cds` extensions and get compiled into [CSN representations](csn).
 Following sections provide a reference of all language constructs in CDL, which also serves as a reference of all corresponding CDS concepts and features.